nipo/nsl/doc/better_hdl.rst

 simulation is expected to be faster as simulation engine does not have to care about resolution at all.

+Then we should prefer unresolved signal types over resolved ones.

 There is still one place where `std_logic` makes sense, this is for inferring tri-states from ‘Z’ state on `inout` pin ports.
 This should only happen in topcell, as we defined before that bi-directional buses